Clustering by Denoising: Latent plug-and-play diffusion for single-cell data: Evaluation on single-cell data

+\textbf{Evaluation\;\;} \revsn{We compare UMAP visualizations for the embeddings constructed from the test data using \dice and the embeddings obtained via the PCA transform learned from the training data.
+Denoising yielded substantially improved biological interpretability, producing more coherent and homogeneous clusters of similar cell types.
+A notable improvement is found in the embeddings of the cells belonging to the canonical excitatory trajectory \(\mathrm{RG}\!\to\!\mathrm{IPC}\!\to\!\mathrm{nEN}\!\to\!\mathrm{EN}.\) This trajectory is visually continuous and easy to follow in the \dice embedding, whereas it appears fragmented and noisy under PCA.
+Similar to the CITE-seq example, we benchmarked the \dice embeddings against MAGIC, ALRA, $k$-nearest smoothing, and NMF, using the same set of clustering metrics.
+The results summarized in \ref{tab:benchmark}, show that \dice consistently outperforms all competing denoising methods across all four metrics, validating our claim that diffusion-based denoising sharpens lineage relationships and resolves biologically relevant subpopulations better than existing techniques.}

 \paragraph{Discussion} We introduced \dice, a latent plug-and-play framework for denoising and extracting meaningful embeddings from high-dimensional observational data with an underlying low-rank structure.
 Both synthetic and real-world experiments demonstrated its ability to denoise beyond the training distribution and the ability to leverage clean reference data for denoising.
 We further showed that \dice can quantify uncertainty in cluster assignments and remains robust under model misspecification.
-Future work includes extending \dice beyond linear low-rank structures and the i.i.d. noise assumption, as well as improving the efficiency of the sampling procedure.
+Future work includes 1) extending \dice beyond linear low-rank structures and the i.i.d. noise assumption, 2) improving the efficiency of the sampling procedure, \revk{3) incorporating multimodal data and spatial context, and 4) evaluating the quality of the produced embeddings on clinically meaningful downstream tasks.}

 \paragraph{Reproducibility statement} We provide the full codebase as supplementary material and will release it publicly upon publication.
 The appendix details the implementation, including hardware specifications, software packages, and training configurations.
 For synthetic experiments, we include both a description in the main text and code for data generation and preprocessing in the supplementary files.
 For real-world datasets, we describe dataset acquisition in the appendix, preprocessing steps in both the main text and appendix, and provide scripts to reproduce all experiments.